Alumni News

 Jo nabs 2024 ACT Woman of the Year

 2024 ACT Australian of the Year Joanne Farrell can add another award to her title.
 The founder of Build Like A Girl has been awarded 2024 ACT Woman of the Year.
 The recipients of the 2024 ACT Women’s Awards were announced ahead of International Women's Day.
-These awards are an opportunity to celebrate and honour women in the ACT community for their commitment and achievements in improving the status and lives of girls and women.

 Read more